Systemic Infinitesimal Over-dispersion on Graphical Dynamic Models: Time-inhomogeneous GDMs

 Note that the above definitions depend on arrow-wise variances.
-To explore the infinitesimal correlations over arrows' dynamics, in the following we give the pairwise definition of infinitesimal covariance in a way that is consistent with that of infinitesimal variance in Definition \ref{def:infinitesimal_dispersion}. \begin{definition} For arrows $(u,u')\in A$ and $(v,v')\in A$, define the infinitesimal covariance
+To explore the infinitesimal correlations between two arrows' dynamics, in the following we give the pairwise definition of infinitesimal covariance consistently with the arrow-wise definition of infinitesimal variance in Definition \ref{def:infinitesimal_dispersion}. \begin{definition} For arrows $(u,u')\in A$ and $(v,v')\in A$, define the infinitesimal covariance

 \end{definition}